 \section{Abstract}

-We construct self-gravitating razor-thin disks of counterrotating dust around Schwarzschild black holes (BHs) by applying the ``displace, cut, and reflect'' method to known seed solutions representing multiholes.
-All but one of the sources of the seed solution generate the surrounding annular disk, whereas the remaining BH is kept unaltered and lies at the disk center after the transformation.
-The disks are infinite in extent, have annular character, and are linearly stable up to the innermost stable circular orbit of the system.
-Moreover, all energy conditions are satisfied along the disk and the spacetime is asymptotically flat, having finite ADM mass.
-We also comment on charged disks around extremal Reissner-Nordstr\"om BHs constructed from a Majumdar-Papapetrou $N$-BH seed solution.
-These simple examples can be extended to more general ``BH + disk'' solutions, obtained by the same method from seeds of the type ``BH + arbitrary axisymmetric source''.
-A natural follow-up of this work would be to construct disks around Reissner-Nordstr\"om BHs with arbitrary charge-to-mass ratio and around Kerr BHs.
+We construct self-gravitating razor-thin discs of counterrotating matter around Schwarzschild black holes (BHs) by applying the ``displace, cut, and reflect'' method to known seed solutions representing multi-holes.
+All but one of the sources of the seed solution generate the surrounding annular disc, whereas the remaining BH is mapped onto a Schwarzschild BH which lies at the disc centre after the transformation.
+The discs are infinite in extent, have annular character, and are linearly stable up to the innermost stable circular orbit (ISCO) of the system.
+The spacetime is asymptotically flat, having finite Arnowitt-Deser-Misner (ADM) mass.
+Moreover, all energy conditions for the disc are satisfied for radii larger than the ISCO radius; the method, however, produces counterrotating streams with superluminal velocities in the vicinity of the central BH.
+We also comment on charged discs around extremal Reissner-Nordstr\"om BHs constructed from a Majumdar-Papapetrou $N$-BH seed solution.
+These simple examples can be extended to more general ``BH + disc'' solutions, obtained by the same method from seeds of the type ``BH + arbitrary axisymmetric source''.
+A natural follow-up of this work would be to construct discs around Reissner-Nordstr\"om BHs with arbitrary charge-to-mass ratio and around Kerr BHs.